MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 300 Governance, Risk, Compliance & Security

-- User access rights are consistently applied, and processes exist to manage access.
+- ✨ User access rights are consistently applied, and processes exist to manage access.
+- Basic governance policies exist for search, but AI‑driven search may not be explicitly covered.
+- There is some attempt to ensure content governance in order to provide confidence in the search results, but this is not comprehensive.
+- ✨ The compliance team is aware of AI summarisation risks; early review processes are in place for sensitive domains.

 #### 300 Technology

 - Commonly searched keywords are configured with tailored results.
 - An enterprise search exists that is connected to other file repositories and line of business applications to break down information silos and allow search across the enterprise.
 (This could be hybrid, Salesforce etc.).
 This may not be consistently available nor address all the needs of users, however.
-- Search is applied consistently across services.
+- ✨ Search is applied consistently across services.
-- 'Search verticals', which provide scopes focused on specific topics, business functions, file types and more are available, specific to the business and aim to improve precision and findability for key business functions.
+- ✨ 'Search verticals', which provide scopes focused on specific topics, business functions, file types and more are available, specific to the business and aim to improve precision and findability for key business functions.
 - Search results are customized for key organization assets to improve findability and discovery of useful assets.
-- Search is used in business applications to access large volumes of content quickly and efficiently.
+- ✨ Search is used in business applications to access large volumes of content quickly and efficiently.
 This gives users access to information in a way that they have not had before.
 - The business is using modern search web parts to enhance the user interface and search experience.
-- People are understood as information assets.
+- ✨ People are understood as information assets.
 Skills and expertise are captured and returned in response to search queries.
+- A semantic index is configured for priority repositories; AI search is available in many core applications.
+- Basic monitoring of AI search performance and adoption is available.

 #### 300 User Experience

-- Users are educated on search and how to make best use of it.
+- ✨ Users are educated on search and how to make best use of it.
+This incudes standardised guidance on effective AI search use, including prompt examples.
 - Search boxes are presented consistently and provide guidance.
 - Search results are consistently laid out and provide content summaries and previews.
+- Initial training is provided on interpreting AI‑generated answers and verifying against authoritative sources.
+There is some guidance on creating appropriate prompts, together with how to review responses for hallucinations.
+- ✨ Training covers how to validate AI‑generated answers and locate source documents.
+- ✨ Early adoption champions have been identified to support peers.

 #### 300 Impact

 Search actively adds value to organizations, releasing staff time, improving compliance, and creating confidence that correct versions of documents, etc. are in use.
 Staff can locate some physical assets, skills.

 At this level, Search becomes an asset to the organization.
 This has been recognized as an enabler that develops more efficient and effective employees.
 The capabilities of search are harnessed to improve the experience of businesses applications.
+AI search begins to measurably improve findability and productivity, though benefits are still dependent on user skill in crafting effective queries and content governance limitations erodes search confidence.

 ### Level 400 - Predictable